 Donations: The Sato Project is dedicated for life to each and every dog it rescues.
 The Project spends an average of $1,200 on each dog, not including flights to the United States.
 More than 2,700 dogs have been saved by The Sato Project since 2011.
 This is thanks to the generous donors who support the difficult work the Project does.
 To make a one-time or recurring donation, follow the link here.

 What Skydog Sanctuary Does: It’s a tough time for wild mustangs.
-Populations everywhere are under attack from myriad entities, both private and federal.
+Populations everywhere are under attack from many entities, both private and federal.
 Fortunately, there exist places like Skydog Sanctuary.
 It works tirelessly to rescue mustangs from across America.
 Skydog Sanctuary allows wild rescued mustangs to live out their lives peacefully on 9,000 acres near Bend, Oregon.
 Skydog also operates two additional facilities in Southern California.
 Through their sanctuaries, Skydog hopes to increase public awareness of the plight of mustangs, and to show that wild horses can co-exist peacefully on the open range.

 Donations: Money donated to Skydog Sanctuary goes towards the rescue of wild mustangs from kill pens, auctions, and holdings; the horses’ transport to the Skydog Sanctuary in Oregon; and any care and treatment required.
 You can read all about Skydog’s rescued mustangs, and donate towards their cause, here.